Design Justice focuses not just on design in the visual and aesthetic sense, but also on the design of systems.

 Neoliberal, technocentric ideas about the city as a machine or as a software system waiting to be optimized have become increasingly prominent.
 Citizens should not be reduced to users through the lens of neoliberal governmentality.

-First consider what already works at the community level, and to steer students away from the pitfalls of tech solutionism and technochauvanism
+First consider what already works at the community level, and to steer students away from the pitfalls of technosolutionism and technochauvanism

 Mediated visibility has become an important form of capital.
-Attention (time) is a scarce resource within late-stage informational capitalism, and its allocation has significant symbolic and material impacts.
+Attention (time) is a scarce resource within late-stage informational capitalism, and its allocation has significant symbolic and material impacts (this is the Attention economy).

 “Design challenges” in which dozens, sometimes hundreds, of people do free labour and submit ideas in hopes that they’ll be the lucky one chosen to receive visibility, recognition, and possibly even compensation.